Git-Shiwen/Todoist/README.md

 - N/A

 To do:
-1. Verify if the project created exists in the application
-2. Verify if the task created exists in the project
+1. Verify if the task created exists in the project